Nothing in your cart

 Once the level of Nitrogen is determined, the laboratory uses a factor (in the case of dairy which is 6.38) in which the figure is multiplied to find the final protein ratio of a product.

-But can’t companies display protein in different ways, what does “as is’ and “dry basis” mean?
+What does “as is’ and “dry basis” mean?

 All companies in Australia that manufacture and sell food must abide by legislation for labelling.
-This labelling ensures that all ingredients are present on a label (in most cases) and that nutritional information (such as protein fats and carbohydrates) is accurate.
+This labelling ensures that all ingredients are present on a label (in most cases) and that nutritional information (such as protein, fats and carbohydrates) is accurate.

 Protein amounts should be declared ‘as is”, this measure represents how you buy the product.
 Occasionally companies quote a value “dry basis”.
 This is a theoretical number based on the level of your protein once all moisture is removed.
-Declaring protein on a “dry” basis will show a higher reading (usually between 2% and 6%) and is not an accurate reflection of how you buy your product, as your product contains moisture.

 A good analogy would be likening it to someone telling you their body weight once fat and water were removed.
-“Oh, I’m 65kg once you take away my fat and water levels” ...
-This would be about as silly as a company declaring their protein level based on a ‘dry basis” without giving you its ratio ‘as is”.
+“Oh, I’m 65kg once you take away my fat and water levels”

 Legally, companies should always declare their protein level “as is” (however they may also choose to add the “dry” ratio in addition to this) so this is exactly how NMI test it.
+As a consumer, it is something to look out for when comparing products in the marketplace.

 Despite all the confusion, all you need to know is that what you read on the label should be very close to the results you get back from NMI.